hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ### Using buttons or links

-Buttons, along with links, are used to emphasize the importance of the action in the Application State with visual hierarchy, and are the most common actions used in the footer.
+Buttons, along with links, are the most common actions used in the footer.
+Buttons are more often used in empty state contexts because they provide high visibility for the primary action on the page.
+Links are more common in error state contexts as a means to provide a solution to the error they encountered.

+Read more about when to use [Buttons](/components/button) and [Links](/components/link/standalone).

 !!!
 Dont